erickhun/blog/content/posts/nft-for-institutions.md

 But isn't the original in the. he simply put a copy of it .
 Some might argue that the original is store on the harddrive.
 Copying it on the blockcchain wouldn't be the original isn't it?

-Ig you create an NFT.
+If you create an NFT.
 It's up to the .
 Today it has not any legal value.
 But what if tomorrow it has, and government start utilising it as a proof of ownership?
 In today's society, you can use the receipt for the sale to prove you own something, a computer, car, and even a house.